How to Protect Your Small Business Against Cybersecurity Risks

 - Driver’s license numbers

-You also get financial support for these necessary steps.
+You also get financial support for these necessary steps:

-- Letting customers know about a breach
+- Informing customers about a breach

 - Recovering data

-- Fixing computers and network components
+- Hiring professionals to fix your computers and network components

 - Restoring customers’ personal identities